OriMarron/use-reload/README.md

 )
 ```

-Alternatively, you can use the `reloadable` HOC:
+Alternatively, you can use the `reloadable` HOC to make a component reloadable:

 ```jsx
 const AppComp = () => (